 Types of accommodation in Denver

 There is a range of different housing options available in Denver, from luxury apartments and condominiums in the city centre to larger ranch-style family homes in the suburbs.
-There truly is something to suit any expat’s requirements.
+There truly is something to suit any newcomer's requirements.

 Whether renting or buying, new arrivals would need to act fast if they want to secure a home in the city, and being flexible on one's requirements will make it easier to find a suitable place.

-Generally, most expats want to live in metropolitan Denver and they have to pay a premium for the privilege of living close to the city’s major attractions and amenities.
-Exploring areas and suburbs of Denver that are a little further afield would give house hunters more choice and better value for money.
+Generally, most foreigners wish to live in metropolitan Denver, and they have to pay a premium for the privilege of living close to the city's major attractions and amenities.
+Exploring areas and suburbs of Denver that are a little further afield would give house hunters more choices and better value for money.

 Renting accommodation in Denver

 The first step in the rental process is filling out a rental application form.
 This isn't the same as a rental agreement.
 The landlord will use this application to determine whether the prospective tenant meets their requirements.

 When handing in the completed application form, the applicant will be charged an application screening fee.
 This fee is meant to cover the costs of obtaining a credit report and verifying the information that was given in the application.
 It is the applicant's responsibility to check what these fees are before applying, as prices may vary.

 It is the norm for landlords in Denver to ask for a security deposit to be put down.
 The amount for a security deposit varies widely depending on the type of rental and the monthly rental fee.